Thomas Paine: Possible involvement in drafting the Declaration of Independence

-Paine contrasted the prevailing habit in which revolutionary leaders used "united States" as a descriptive phrase for their coalition with the diplomatic urgency of 1776.
-He argued that only a capitalized title would show foreign governments that the colonies had formed a single American nation ready to negotiate alliances.

-Historian James H. Hutson situates the letter within widespread June 1776 anxiety that Britain might broker a partition treaty before Congress acted.
-He notes newspaper warnings that European powers would not remain neutral unless American envoys carried an explicit declaration of nationhood abroad.

-As June progressed, "tensions and apprehensions about a partition treaty became pervasive, cropping out in brief, fugitive newspaper pieces."
-As Hutson notes, one example was "Republicus" writing in Philadelphia on June 29, warning that "the foreign European powers will not be long neutral, and unless we declare an independence and send embassies to seek their friendship, Britain will be beforehand with US."
-Hutson further observes that this apprehension was evident even among lukewarm Whigs and Tories—groups who believed the colonies were threatened by partition and recognized the need for action, though they concluded, in contrast to their "radical" colleagues, that continued allegiance to George III was the only way to save the continent.

-The "Republicus" appeal echoed Paine's broader call for shared sacrifice and collective identity by urging readers to embrace a national name that implied reciprocal obligations among the colonies.
-Within weeks he carried the same urgency into The American Crisis.

 The American Crisis (1776)

 In late 1776, Paine published The American Crisis pamphlet series to inspire the Americans in their battles against the British army.
 He juxtaposed the conflict between the good American devoted to civic virtue and the selfish provincial man.
 To inspire his soldiers, General George Washington had The American Crisis, first Crisis pamphlet, read aloud to them.
 It begins:

 These are the times that try men's souls: The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of their country; but he that stands it now, deserves the love and thanks of man and woman.
 Tyranny, like Hell, is not easily conquered; yet we have this consolation with us, that the harder the conflict, the more glorious the triumph.
 What we obtain too cheap, we esteem too lightly: it is dearness only that gives every thing its value.
 Heaven knows how to put a proper price upon its goods; and it would be strange indeed if so celestial an article as freedom should not be highly rated.